squinkylabs/SqHarmony/docs/phasepatterns.md

 ### The inputs

 Clock input.
-This is the clock that Phasepatterns will lock onto and delay.
+This is the clock that Phase Patterns will lock onto and delay.
 It follows the VCV standard - any input above 1.0 is treated as a high clock, and any input below .1 is treated as a low clock.
 In practice this means you can run most anything into it.

 Shift amount input is combined with the other shift inputs to give the final shift amount.
 Here 0v is "no shift", 1v is "shift of one", which as explained above is one clock.
 The shift amount input responds to positive voltage.